Polycystic ovary syndrome (PCOS) is a common condition that affects how a woman's ovaries work.

 Being overweight or obese also increases the amount of insulin your body produces.

 There's no cure for PCOS, but the symptoms can be treated.
 Speak to a GP if you think you may have the condition.

 Medicines are also available to treat symptoms such as excessive hair growth, irregular periods and fertility problems.

-If fertility medications are not effective, a simple surgical procedure called laparoscopic ovarian drilling (LOD) may be recommended.
+If fertility medicines are not effective, a simple surgical procedure called laparoscopic ovarian drilling (LOD) may be recommended.